rsahlin/varg-engine/README.md

 It's simple and fast and produces somewhat good looking results, especially in cases where there is no irradiance map.
 [An irradiance map captures the light reflecting off the environment.
 It can be a texture, spherical harmonics or some other technique]

-Instead, use some algorithm that takes the directionality of smooth (glossy) and the dispersion of matte (rough) materials into account.
+Instead, use some algorithm that takes absorption and the dispersion of matte (rough) materials into account.

+I would guess that all materials absorb light, for instance imagine a leaf or a green plant, it will at least attenuate most if not all of the transmitted light.
+Afterall, how can photosynthesis work if light does not enter into the materia?
+So how much of transmitted light is absorbed by common materials?
+Very good question......

-**The third rule of Freslel Based Light Shading**
+**The third rule of Fresnel Based Light Shading**

 The third rule of Fresnel Based Light Shading is to never, and I really mean never, bake or combine factors affecting light distribution into colors.